Canner/wren-engine/ibis-server/README.md

 - Install `poetry` with version 1.7.1: `curl -sSL https://install.python-poetry.org | python3 - --version 1.7.1`
 - Execute `make install` to install the dependencies
 - Execute `make test` to run the tests
+- Create `.env` file and fill in the environment variables

+## Environment Variables
+- `WREN_ENGINE_ENDPOINT`: The endpoint of the Wren engine

 ## Start the server
 - Execute `make run` to start the server